Wordpress Search Widget Change Placeholder

 Google Analytics

 Now you can see your site search analytics data.
-Your WordPress search terms will be available in the column name: “Search term” and the count will be available in ” Total unique searches”.wordpress search analytics
+Your Wordpress search terms will be available in the column name: “Search term” and the count will be available in ” Total unique searches”.wordpress search analytics

 Add Expertrec Search to your website

 If you still haven’t added a search box on your WordPress site you can add a custom search form plugin.
-With plugins, you have the option of either using the search box provided by it or you can build search form in WordPress.
+With plugins, you have the option of either using the search box provided by it or you can build search form in Wordpress.
 Search plugins offer various options like search users by custom field and search by title.
 Try adding a google search box in WordPress and use that to search blogs or search content.
 The location or placement of the search box on your page also plays a crucial role in determining if your website users have an easy time navigating or searching for information on your website.
 Generally, the search box should be present in the header section of your website.
 Read more on WordPress header search box.
 Most search engine plugins give you the option to show search results on a full-screen search page.
 You can change search results page in WordPress.
 To show results on a separate (your own) page you need to add a search results page code for it to work.

 You may also like